Discover the IT services you have access to during your time as a student.

 You can buy IT equipment from our campus IT Shop.
 We can help you choose the best desktop, laptop or tablet device.
 We sell them at not for profit prices and they come complete with a 3-5 year warranty.
 We also sell a range of computer accessories including cables, mice and headsets.
 Find out what our shop has to offer

-You may also wish to read our guide on preparing yourself for blended learning, which gives advice on suitable equipment.
+You may also wish to read our guide on preparing yourself for learning, which gives advice on suitable equipment.

 Get software including Microsoft Office